Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Requests handled by Front Door (whether reaching this deployment instance or another one).
 "Total" is the number reaching Front Door, while "Origin" is the number forwarded on to the back end instance. *This includes both iOS and photon server requests.*

-- Count of requests for real photon data that were handled, how many hit the cache, and how many were errors.
+- Count of requests for real photon data that were handled on the main domains, how many hit the cache, and how many were errors.

 - Count of error requests, including both requests for photon data and invalid requests.